 When the air and water temperatures start to warm so do the body temps of these ectothermic animals.
 Alligators control their body temperature by basking in the sun so now is the time to see them in area wetlands, ponds and brackish environments.

-Crazy stories pop up from all over the state about people observing gators everywhere from backyard swimming pools and front porches to under cars and wandering shopping center parking lots.
-It is tempting to want that awesome photo of giant alligator in front of a Walmart to share with your social media friends but the FWC strongly urges you to keep your distance.
-Alligators observed outside of their natural habitats should be reported to 866-FWC-GATOR (866-392-4286) which is FWC’s nuisance alligator hotline.
+Crazy stories pop up from all over the state about people observing gators everywhere from backyard swimming pools and front porches to underneath cars and wandering shopping center parking lots.
+While the photo op might be tempting, it's best to keep your distance in such a situation.
+Alligators outside of their natural habitats can be unpredictable and should be reported to 866-FWC-GATOR (866-392-4286) which is FWC’s nuisance alligator hotline.

 Follow the Rules Never feed alligators – it’s dangerous and illegal.
 Remember that in many cases, a fed gator is a dead gator.
 Feeding this normally standoffish animal conditions them to associate people with food.
 The last thing you want is an accidental close encounter with a gator that’s less afraid of you than you are of it.
 This puts you at risk of injury and almost always results in the animal having to be removed and often killed in the process.
 Pets should be kept on a leash and guarded carefully around any body of fresh or brackish water.
 Alligators are masters of camouflage even in a few inches from the shoreline.
 Although their diet typically consists of aquatic animals such as turtles and fish or small mammals like rodents or rabbits, large adults both male and female are highly territorial.
 Most attacks involving unintended prey such as dogs or people are typically the result of this instinct.